ownlytics/mcptix/README.md

 npx mcptix start
 ```

-That's it!
-McpTix will start and open in your browser automatically.
 That's it! mcptix will start and open in your browser automatically.

-## Using McpTix
+## Using mcptix

 ### The Kanban Board

-When you open McpTix, you'll see a Kanban board with columns for different ticket statuses:
+When you open mcptix, you'll see a Kanban board with columns for different ticket statuses:

 - **Backlog** - Tickets that need to be worked on
 - **Up Next** - Tickets that are ready to be worked on